Finite temperature single-particle Green's function in the Lieb-Liniger model: Additional benchmarks and results

-In \cref{fig:final_log_density_plots}(a)-(b) we provide similar MCMC results but at finite couplings $\gamma=10$.
-In \cref{fig:log_density_plots_lower_values} we plot again the MCMC data from \cref{fig:final_log_density_plots}(c) and (d) but down to values of $\ln[\widetilde{C}(k,\omega)]$ of $-8$.
-We see that the MCMC data appear to capture the signal well even down to these low values, \emph{cf}.~Refs.~\cite{caux2007one_particle, cheng2025one_body} for a direct comparison with log-scale results at $\tau=0$ or very low temperatures.
-In particular, the $\tau=1, \gamma=\infty$ plots in \cref{fig:final_log_density_plots,fig:log_density_plots_lower_values} feature a spectral weight very similar to the $\tau=0$ results of \cite{caux2007one_particle}, with a type II dispersion \cite{lieb1963exact_2} visible at $\omega>0$.
 This zero-temperature dispersion $\omega_{\rm 2}(k)$ is associated with energies $\omega_2=E_\bmu-E_\blambda$ and momenta $k=P_\bmu -P_\blambda$ where $\ket \blambda$ is the ground state of $N$ particles and $\ket \bmu$ is constructed by starting from the ground state with $N-1$ particles and implementing a particle-hole excitation that creates a hole in the Fermi sea and adds a particle at the positive boundary of the latter, i.e.~just to the right of the Fermi momentum.
 For any interaction coupling $c>0$ the dispersion $\omega_2(k)$ vanishes at $k=0$ and $k=2k_F$ \cite{lieb1963exact_2} and is maximal at $k=k_F$, where $k_F=n \pi$ denotes the Fermi momentum of the impenetrable $c = \infty$ model.
-Given that at $\tau=0$ the type II dispersion $\omega_2(k)$ represents a \emph{sharp lower threshold} for $\widetilde{C}(k,\omega)$ \cite{caux2007one_particle}, at small but non-zero $\tau$ this feature is expected to remain visible, although it can be broadened by the finite temperature.
+Given that at $\tau=0$ the type II dispersion $\omega_2(k)$ represents a \emph{sharp lower threshold} for $\widetilde{C}(k,\omega)$ \cite{caux2007one_particle} (\emph{cf.} also \cref{fig:T_0}), at small but non-zero $\tau$ this feature is expected to remain visible, although it can be broadened by the finite temperature.
 This is verified in \cref{fig:final_log_density_plots}(a) and (c), and in \cref{fig:log_density_plots_lower_values}(a), which shows that the signal stretches up to $2 k_F$.

 In \cref{fig:finite_size_effect_SM} we report additional data for estimating finite size effects on the values of $\widetilde{C}(k,\omega)$, here at $\tau=5$, $\gamma=10$.
 Similarly to \cref{fig:finite_size_effect} from the main text, in the range of $k$ and $\omega$ values of interest finite size effects are very small already at $L\gtrsim 50$.